Great American Ball Park: The Spirit of Baseball

-The Mosaics
+Mosaics

 Just inside the main gates off the Crosley Terrace are two mosaic panels measuring 16 ft wide by 10 ft high.
 The mosaics depict two key eras in Reds history: "The First Nine", the 1869 Red Stockings who were the first professional baseball team in history with a record of 57–0 in their first season and "The Great Eight", the famous Big Red Machine that won back-to-back World Series in 1975 and 1976.
 The mosaics were created between 2001 and 2003 with concept, design and project oversight / management by Berberich Design.
 The illustrative artist was Mark Riedy.
 These mosaic panels are made of opaque glass tiles and were produced in Ravenna, Italy by SICIS.

-The Scoreboard
+Scoreboard

 At 215 ft wide by 40 ft high, the scoreboard is the ninth largest in Major League Baseball.
-This scoreboard was originally built by the Trans-Lux company in 2003, and featured a monochrome scoreboard in addition to a smaller color videoboard, as well as 5 banners for sponsors.
+This scoreboard was originally built by the Trans-Lux company in 2003, and featured a monochrome scoreboard in addition to a smaller color videoboard, as well as five banners for sponsors.
 After the Trans-Lux company collapsed in 2008, the Reds paid $4 million to install a new, LED scoreboard and HD video screen from Daktronics in time for the 2009 season.
 The scoreboard was replaced with a full-color videoboard as part of these renovations and was capable of showing HD video.
 The sponsor banners were moved to the sides of the scoreboard, and an additional one was added.
 The scoreboard clock was originally a replica of the Longines clock at Crosley Field, but has since been modified.

 The scoreboard was replaced in 2020 with a larger videoboard as part of a general overhaul of the videoboards in Great American Ball Park.
 The sponsorship banners on the right side were replaced with additional video space.
 All of the videoboards throughout the facility are capable of showing high dynamic range (HDR) content, thus making it the first MLB facility with a fully integrated HDR video system.